 Most Lyme disease rashes look similar to a bull’s-eye.
-The rash has a red circle in the center surrounded by a ring of normal skin with another ring of red skin on the outside.
+The bulls-eye rash has a red circle in the center surrounded by a ring of normal skin with another ring of red skin on the outside.
 The rash is said not to itch.
 A rash that meets this description is a sure sign of Lyme disease.

-This rash represents the bacteria which have spread through the skin tissue.
+This rash represents the bacteria that have spread through the skin tissue.
 These rashes form within three to thirty days after the initial tick bite.
 Smaller but similar rashes can also appear three to five weeks after the bite.

-Although a bull’s-eye rash is a sure sign, it’s not the only sign because not every rash looks like a bull’s-eye, and some infected with Lyme disease never experience a rash at all.
+Although a bulls-eye rash is a sure sign, it’s not the only sign because not every rash looks like a bull’s-eye, and some infected with Lyme disease never experience a rash at all.